Building Robots in Teams

 Note how you plan to divide the work between team members.

-1. ssh into your car ssh orin07
+1. ssh into your lab machine ssh <csid>@<lab machine name>.cs.utexas.edu

-2. Navigate to your workspace src directory
+3. Navigate to your workspace src directory

 cd ~/roboracer_ws/src